It really depends on your tastes, even in Hobart there are a few different styles of nightclub.

 Apart from that Richard and Michael have summed up the remaining good ones.

-Hope that helps. over 9 years ago
+Hope that helps. almost 11 years ago

 For Nightclubs I would recommend: